This gland is a butterfly-shaped organ found in the center of the neck.

-Low thyroid, if left untreated, can become a very dangerous condition.
+Low thyroid, if left untreated, can become a hazardous condition.

-There are a number of thyroid tests that can be done to get a better idea of what’s going on in the thyroid: common blood tests for thyroid-stimulating hormone, T4, T3, TPO, and reverse T3.
+Several thyroid tests can be done to get a better idea of what’s going on in the thyroid: standard blood tests for thyroid-stimulating hormone, T4, T3, TPO, and reverse T3.

 Every morning, the body temperature is taken.
-Normal body temperature at rest taken in the morning is between 36.56ºC and 36.78ºC.
+The average body temperature at rest taken in the morning is between 36.56ºC and 36.78ºC.

-The normal active temperature taken during the day should be 37 ºC.
-If the average of the three daily readings, in the morning, over a 10-day period, falls below 37 ° C, then a low thyroid function may be suspected.
+The average active temperature taken during the day should be 37 ºC.
+If the average of the three daily readings, in the morning, over ten days, falls below 37 ° C, then a low thyroid function may be suspected.

 Low thyroid treatment

-Low thyroid is usually treated, at least medically, with T4 medications like Synthroid.
+Low thyroid is usually treated with T4 medications like Synthroid, at least medically.

-However, there are many parts of the thyroid “chain” that can be broken and therefore must be addressed.
+However, many parts of the thyroid “chain” can be broken and must be addressed.

-For example, since T4 is converted to T3 (the active form of thyroid hormone) in the liver and intestine, it is crucial to ensure optimal health in both areas.
+For example, since T4 is converted to T3 (the active form of thyroid hormone) in the liver and intestine, it is crucial to ensure optimal health.

-Furthermore, 90% of low thyroid cases are autoimmune in nature (Hashimoto), which means that correcting the ultimate source of the problem (leaky gut) will be very important.
+Furthermore, 90% of low thyroid cases are autoimmune (Hashimoto), which means that correcting the ultimate source of the problem (leaky gut) will be very important.